2019 IRISH Seminar location: Oxford University

 The Irish Seminar is open to graduate students in Irish Studies, and cross-listed with the department of English.
 It will be listed under Summer 2018, Dublin, Ireland.
 You can register for the course through IRST 64099:01 or ENGL 94513:01.
 Graduate students opting to take the Irish Seminar for three credits will be assessed on the basis of participation.

 Departmental approval is required.
-If applying from Irish Studies contact Beth Bland directly and, if applying from the Department of English, contact Alissa Doroh or Kelly Huth prior to submitting a Participant Application Form to Catherine Wilsdon (email@example.com) at the Dublin Global Gateway.
+If applying from Irish Studies contact Beth Bland directly.
+If applying from the Department of English, contact Alissa Doroh or Kelly Huth prior to submitting the Participant Application Form to Catherine Wilsdon (firstname.lastname@example.org) at the Dublin Global Gateway.

 Graduate Minor in Irish Studies